yvettejanecek/Getting-and-Cleaning-Data/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+tBodyAcc-XYZ            new label:  TimeBodyAccelerometer-XYZ

-tGravityAcc-XYZ
+tGravityAcc-XYZ         new label:  tGravityAccelerometer-XYZ

-tBodyAccJerk-XYZ
+tBodyAccJerk-XYZ        new label:  TimeBodyAccelerometerJerk-XYZ

-tBodyGyro-XYZ
+tBodyGyro-XYZ           new label:  TimeBodyGyroscope-XYZ

-tBodyGyroJerk-XYZ
+tBodyGyroJerk-XYZ       new label:  TimeBodyGyroscopeJerk-XYZ

-tBodyAccMag
+tBodyAccMag             new label:  TimeBodyAccelerometerMagnitude

-tGravityAccMag
+tGravityAccMag          new label:  tGravityAccelerometerMagnitude

-tBodyAccJerkMag
+tBodyAccJerkMag         new label:  TimeBodyAccelerometerJerkMagnitude

-tBodyGyroMag
+tBodyGyroMag            new label:  TimeBodyGyroscopeMagnitude

-tBodyGyroJerkMag
+tBodyGyroJerkMag        new label:  TimeBodyGyroscopeJerkMagnitude

-fBodyAcc-XYZ
+fBodyAcc-XYZ            new label:  fBodyAcclerometer-XYZ

-fBodyAccJerk-XYZ
+fBodyAccJerk-XYZ        new label:  fBodyAcclerometerJerk-XYZ

-fBodyGyro-XYZ
+fBodyGyro-XYZ           new label:  fBodyGyroscope-XYZ

-fBodyAccMag
+fBodyAccMag             new label:  fBodyAcclerometerMagnitude

-fBodyAccJerkMag
+fBodyAccJerkMag         new label:  fBodyAcclerometerJerkMagnitude

-fBodyGyroMag
+fBodyGyroMag            new label:  fBodyGryoscopeMagnitude

-fBodyGyroJerkMag
+fBodyGyroJerkMag        new label:  fBodyGryoscopeJerkMagnitude

 ####Variables